 Pin for later:

 - 1 teaspoon vanilla

 - 3 cups quick cooking oats

-- Add honey, brown sugar, vanilla, butter and cinnamon to saucepan over medium high heat until melted.
+- Add butter, honey, brown sugar, vanilla and cinnamon to a saucepan over medium high heat until butter is melted.

 - Add oats and cook for 5 minutes, stirring to fully coat all the oats.

 - Remove from oven and let cool for 30 minutes.
 Once cool, break it up into granola size pieces.
 Store in a mason jar or plastic bag.